Collaborne/redux-byid/README.md

 function extractId(action) {
     const isActionForItem = action.type.startsWith('item/');
     if (!isActionForItem) {
-        // Not relevant, return an empty id.
+        // Not relevant, return undefined (alternatively an empty id)
-        // The itemReducer will not be invoked. return '';
+        // The itemReducer will not be invoked. return undefined;
     }

     return action.id;